vwb/PuzzleSolver/readme.txt

   Handle debugging with various boolean statements
     -Triggered by respective inputs to program
     -Give relevant debugging information when running program

+  Solver Class holds most of the datastructures ~
+      goalconfigs - ArrayList of blocks created by parsing goal txt file and making Block objects HashMap<Board, Board> seenboardmap - Hashmap of boards previously seen; allows for instant access when a previously-made board is re-created; originally intended to spare unnecessary heuristic re-evaluation HashSet<Board> chosenboardset - Prevents infinite looping by hashing chosen boards into a set PriorityQueue<Board> priorityqueue - Queue of created, but unselected boards, the "Fringe"

+  Solver Class has the program's main method
+      -Read intial configurations; a potential debugging option, initial configuration, and a goal configuration -Generate InputSource objects for each text file -Utilize those InputSources to create intial board's blocklists, as well as the overall goalconfig list -Create board by listed dimensions (first line of intial configuration) -Starting with initialized board, populate its moves and enter search algorithm (unless initial board is already the goal configuration - then you're done!)
+        -Place generated moves into priority queue, pick first entry, cycle again

+      -If your priority queue empties, trace back using parent field and generate new moves -If main loop exits, it means you've reached a goal configuration -Use parent traceback to print solutions

 Board class: